-The following are additional risk scenarios that may be considered for cMHAFF conformance criteria to mitigate them.
+The following are additional specific risk scenarios that may be considered for cMHAFF conformance criteria to mitigate them.
 (Suggested mitigations are listed in parentheses)

 Consumer loses their device.
 Confidential information is handled by the app, and there is risk of information disclosure ( 3.4 encryption of data, automatic timeout/logoff)